Home » Movies » Tango & Cash (1989)

 Trivia

-• Jack Palance won the Oscar for Best Supporting Actor two years later for City Slickers, where he famously parodied his tough-guy persona.
+• Jack Palance won the Academy Award for Best Supporting Actor two years later for City Slickers.
+His Oscar speech became one of the most memorable in the ceremony’s history.

 Why Watch?